meltano/handbook/src/_company/using-gitlab.md

 weight: 2
 ---

-At Meltano, we use GitLab issues to track everything that needs to (one day) be done or discussed.
+At Meltano, we use GitLab to track everything that needs to (one day) be done or discussed.

-Find the appropriate tracker for your issue below.
+## Issue Trackers

 In line with our [Transparency](/values#transparency) value, most of these trackers and the issues they hold are public so that our entire community can participate.
 If an issue fits best in a public tracker but should be private anyway, use a [confidential issue](https://docs.gitlab.com/ee/user/project/issues/confidential_issues.html).

-## Issue Trackers

 - [Meta (`meltano/meta`)](https://gitlab.com/meltano/meta/-/issues): Public issue tracker for **meta-level topics** around the team, company, or community that don't concern a specific [product](#product-specific) and don't fit in any other project.
 Use confidential issues as needed.
 - [Handbook (`meltano/handbook`)](https://gitlab.com/meltano/handbook/-/issues): Public issue tracker for **process and policy proposals** that will be documented in the public [company handbook](https://handbook.meltano.com/).
 Use confidential issues as needed.